heheshang/AuroraPlan/Rust for Rustaceans.md

 drop all values on the stack normally, which gives the values a chance to clean up resources, report errors, and so on.
 This gives the running system a chance to exit gracefully even in the case of a panic.
-When a thread panics and unwinds, other threads continue running unaffected.
+- When a thread panics and unwinds, other threads continue running unaffected.
 Only when (and if) the thread that ran main exits does the program terminate.
 That is, the panic is generally isolated to the thread in which the panic occurred.
-This means unwinding is a double-edged sword; the program is limping along with some failed components, which may cause all sorts of strange behaviors.
+- This means unwinding is a double-edged sword; the program is limping along with some failed components, which may cause all sorts of strange behaviors.
 For example, imagine a thread that panics halfway through updating the state in a Mutex.
 Any thread that subsequently acquires that Mutex must now be prepared to handle the fact that the state may be in a partially updated, inconsistent state.
-For this reason, some synchronization primitives (like Mutex) will remember if a panic occurred when they were last accessed
+For this reason, some synchronization primitives (like Mutex) will remember if a panic occurred when they were last accessed and communicate that to any thread that tries to access the primitive subsequently.

-Project Structure 77
-and communicate that to any thread that tries to access the primitive subsequently.
 If a thread encounters such a state, it will normally also panic, which leads to a cascade that eventually terminates the entire program.
 But that is arguably better than continuing to run with corrupted state!
-The bookkeeping needed to support unwinding is not free, and it often requires special support by the compiler and the target platform.
+- The bookkeeping needed to support unwinding is not free, and it often requires special support by the compiler and the target platform.
 For example, many embedded platforms cannot unwind the stack efficiently at all.
 Rust therefore supports a different panic mode: abort ensures the whole